janihuuh/hruh_webpage/en/CSC_bucket_upload.md

 screen -X -S <SOME_NAME_FOR_SCREEN> kill
 ```

-´**Importantly: Describe the data and the subfolder structure in the Google sheet.
+**Importantly: Describe the data and the subfolder structure in the Google sheet.
 The link was shared through Slack (or you can ask Essi or anyone who has done this before)**